brikis98/yevgeniy-brikman-homepage/_posts/2021-03-12-the-e-myth-revisited.md

 > Everybody who goes into business is actually three-people-in-one: The Entrepreneur, The Manager, and the Technician.

-Many people who start businesses are Technicians: they are experts at doing the technical work of a business and they figure they can create a company around those skills.
+Many people who start businesses are Technicians: they are experts at doing the technical work of a business, and they figure they can create a company around those skills.
 But, as it turns out, the "technical work of a business and a business that does technical work are two totally different things!"
 To succeed as a business owner, you'll need not only the skills of a Technician, but also the skills of an Entrepreneur and a Manager.

 ## In the business vs on the business